influenzanet/user-management-service/readme.md

 ## Config

-The available environment variables to configure the services are available in the docker example file.
+The available environment variables to configure the services are available in the docker example file in build/docker/example/user-management-env.list

 ### JWT_TOKEN_KEY
 The private key JWT_TOKEN_KEY can be generated using the `key-generator` tool provided.
 It obviously needs to be stored in a secured way once generated.